boldbi/bold-bi-docs/docs/faq/how-to-deploy-boldbi-as-offline-deployment-in-docker.md

     docker images
     ~~~

-    Now the image is loaded on the <b>offline</b> machine.
+   Now, the image has been loaded onto the **offline** machine.
-7. Run the command to run Bold BI on your machine.
+7. Run the command to launch Bold BI on your machine.
      ~~~
      docker run --name boldbi -p 80:80 -d syncfusion/boldbi
      ~~~